Exponential functionals of spectrally one-sided l{\'e}vy processes conditioned to stay positive: Introduction

 \begin{theo} There is a positive constant $C$ such that for all $x$ small enough,

 Another bound is required, for example in the case where the support of $\pi$ is bounded from above or in the case where $\overline{\pi}$ decreases too rapidly.
-Assume that $\pi( . \cap ]0, +\infty[)$ is non-zero, denote by $S$ the supremum of its support (note that $S = +\infty$ if this support is not bounded from above).
+Denote by $S$ the supremum of the support of $\pi( . \cap ]0, +\infty[)$ (recall that this measure is assumed to be non-zero) and note that $S = +\infty$ if this support is not bounded from above.
 We fix any $c > 1/2S$ (where by convention, $1/2 \infty = 0$).
 Then, for all $x$ small enough we have

 In particular, if $Y=\alpha N$ where $N$ is a standard Poisson process and $\alpha > 0$, then we have

 Note that the tail in \eqref{caspoissonth} does not depend on the parameter of the standard Poisson process. \end{theo}